ccano/cc2223/session7/README.md

-# Introduction to Functions as a Service
+# Introduction to Function as a Service

 ## Introduction to Function as a Service (FaaS)